 Want to find a unique look for your latest necklace designs?
 You can add an extra handmade touch to your pieces by learning how to make a necklace chain with wire.
-It’s really simple to do and will add a new look to your necklaces while helping you to develop your wire work skills for future projects.
+It’s really simple to do and will add a new finish to your necklaces, all while helping you to develop your wire work skills for future projects.

 - Wire (approx. 20 gauge)